 As an artist from the Midwest (Cincinnati, Ohio) much of my work represents the landscapes and wildlife that can be found in southern Ohio.
-I like to paint subjects I see everyday — rural farmscapes, backyard birds, local fauna and flora.
+I like to paint subjects I know and see everyday — rural landscapes, backyard birds, local fauna and flora.
 Different seasons and changing light conditions keep familiar subjects fresh and new.

-I also love to travel and experience new environments.
-While traveling I do so with an artist's eye, noting interesting compositions, light, shadow and color details, while mentally composing paintings.
-If I wasn't an artist I wonder how differently I'd see my surroundings.
+I also love travelling and experiencing new places.
+Observing things that are different and unfamiliar can generate a lot of inspirational energy.
+While travelling I do so with an artist's eye, noting interesting compositions, light, shadow and color details, while mentally composing paintings.

-I've been a student of natural history for as long as I can remember, learning the local plant and animal species and geology and how everything is interconnected.
-After completing my biology BS degree from Northern Kentucky University I worked in pharmaceutical research for several years.
+I've been interested in drawing and natural history for as long as I can remember, learning the local plants, animals and geology and how everything is interconnected.
+After completing a biology BS degree from Northern Kentucky University I worked in pharmaceutical research for several years.
 Eventually my nature and art interests converged at Cincinnati Nature Center in Milford, Ohio where I worked as Artist & Exhibits Manager for 19 years, designing and illustrating the Center's publications and interpretive exhibits.
 It was during that time I really honed my art and naturalist skills.
-I now create art from my home studio in Batavia, Ohio and continue my studies of planet Earth.

 Professional Art Memberships